-

 What are the key remedies available to shareholders of public companies / debt securities holders in your market?

-In Sweden, the power of shareholders is primarily exercised through their ability to vote at the company’s general meetings.
-Shareholders have the opportunity to introduce topics for discussion during these meetings, and they can request that certain items be added to the meeting’s agenda.
+In Sweden, shareholders primarily exercise power through voting at the company’s general meetings.
+Shareholders have the opportunity to introduce topics for discussion during these meetings, and they can request that certain items be added to the meeting agenda.
 The scope for shareholders to bring matters to the table is quite broad.
-Provided that the issue has been communicated to the company within the designated notification period before the general meeting, and provided it relates in some way to the company’s activities, the board of directors is generally not permitted to refuse to discuss it.
+As long as the issue has been communicated to the company within the designated notification period before the general meeting and relates to the company’s activities, the board of directors is generally not permitted to refuse to discuss it.

 The general meeting serves as the primary platform where shareholders can pose questions about the financial status of the company to the managing director and the board.
 It is expected that these inquiries will be addressed unless doing so would harm the company’s interests.

-Minority shareholder also have significant rights in Sweden.
+Minority shareholders also have significant rights in Sweden.
 Shareholders who hold more than 10 per cent of a company’s shares can request the convening of an extraordinary general meeting.
-This right also serves as a protective measure against being forcibly bought out by a majority shareholder under a process known as a “squeeze-out.”
+This right also serves as protection against being forcibly bought out by a majority shareholder under a process known as a “squeeze-out.”
 Conversely, if an individual or group comes to own more than 90 per cent of a company’s shares, the remaining minority shareholders have the right to demand that their shares be bought by the majority shareholder.

 Additionally, a shareholder can contest decisions made by the board.
 If a resolution passed by the board is found to be in violation of the law or the company’s articles of association, shareholders can challenge it.
 Such a challenge, if successful, can result in the resolution being invalidated.
 This is an important check on the board’s power, ensuring that it operates within the legal and established framework of the company.